dedmari/fintech-mlops/README.md

 > Note: I am using LoadBalancer as a type under spec of service.
 If you don't have load-balancer on your K8s cluster, you could change it to NodePort in `jenkins-k8s/jenkins-svc.yaml`
 - Get the default password for logging in first time to Jenkins:
  Jenkins is going to set default password and you can find it under the logs of pod created by the Jenkins deployment.
 First find the pod name by `kubectl get pods -n jenkins`.
-It should start with `jenkins-deployment-` followed by
+It should start with `jenkins-deployment-` followed by universally unique identifiers (also known as UUIDs).
+After identifying the pod, check the logs for this particular pod:

+      $kubectl logs -n jenkins jenkins-deployment-b89c6f57d-gblmx

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg4MjE3NDk5MywtMTYzNzIyODExNCwtMj
+eyJoaXN0b3J5IjpbLTY0MjAwNjg4NCwtMTYzNzIyODExNCwtMj
 E2NTYyMTA0LC0xOTU4NDQyNDIwLC0xMzcwNzEzMzY2LC04MDk5
 MTY1MzksLTYzODgyNDMyMCwxNjYzODE5MTY0LDI4Njk4NjIxOC
 wtMTU4OTM4ODI4NiwtMTY3OTEwNTc4MCwtMTQyNjg5MDkxLDY2